yahoo/weighted_fields_recsys/README.md

-# Weighted field embeddings for recommender systems
+# Fullt-vectorized weighted field embedding bags for recommender systems
 PyTorch embedding bag module and factorization machine models for multi-value fields with weights per value.
 The implementations are *fully vectorized*.
 For example, imagine a data-set of movies where the "genres" column may contain a list of genres with corresponding weights representing a measure of confidence in the movie belonging to the genre.

 The basic component of this package is the `WeightedEmbeddingBag` class, which is similar to the PyTorch `torch.nn.EmbeddingBag` class, but supports weights and bag aggregation in mini-batches.
 It receives three parameters: indices, offsets, and weights, depicted below.